-Thank you for choosing the AQUALAB® 4 Series Water Activity Meter from METER Group.
-AQUALAB is the most accurate and most reliable instrument available for measuring water activity (a{\dots}) .
+Thank you for choosing the AQUALAB® 4 Water Activity Meter from METER Group.
+AQUALAB is the most accurate and most reliable instrument available for measuring water activity $(a_w)$ .

-The AQUALAB 4 Series includes four models:
+The AQUALAB 4 Series includes two models:

 - AQUALAB 4TE uses a chilled-mirror dew point sensor and thermoelectric (Peltier) components to maintain a user-selectable internal temperature. - AQUALAB 4TEV uses both a chilled-mirror dew point sensor and a capacitance sensor for measuring nonvolatile and volatile substances, respectively.
-Either sensor is selected using the instrument menu system. - AQUALAB 4TE DUO uses a chilled-mirror dew point sensor and programmed models obtained from isotherm data to give the user both water activity and moisture content simultaneously in 5 min or less. - AQUALAB 4TEV DUO uses both a chilled-mirror dew point sensor or capacitance sensor as well as programmed models obtained from isotherm data to give the user both water activity and moisture content simultaneously for samples containing both nonvolatile and volatile substances.
+Either sensor is selected using the instrument menu system.